NeonGeckoCom/neon-docs/docs/operations/neon_os/workflow_stable_release.md

 ## Stable Release Workflow
-This describes the process for pushing a stable Neon OS release
+This describes the process for pushing a stable Neon OS release.

 ### Application
-This process applies in the following situations
+This process applies in the following situations:
-- A new `stable` version of a `core` package is released
+- A new `stable` version of a `core` package is released.
-- A new `stable` version of `neon_debos` is released
+- A new `stable` version of `neon_debos` is released.
-- A major fix is applied to a `core` package dependency
+- A major fix is applied to a `core` package dependency.

 ### Process
 - Upon a new release in the `core` or `neon_debos` repository, relevant editions of Neon OS are eligible for release.
-- If a Neon OS release has already been pushed on this day, another release will have to wait until the next day for versioning to make sense.
+- If a Neon OS release has already been pushed on this calendar day, another release will have to wait until the next day for consistent versioning.
   > For this reason, a stable release should be pushed after all relevant `core`
-    and `neon-debos` releases for the day are completed.
+    and `neon-debos` stable releases for the day are completed.
 - The developer approving release will run the workflow to trigger a release in the [neon-os repository](https://github.com/NeonGeckoCom/neon-os/actions/workflows/manual_release.yaml) and verify the automation has started.